uwetom/media-production-worksheets/wk10-unity-refresher/code-refresher.md

 Video 4 uses the 'instantiate' function to add a gameobject to a scene at run time:

-The  'instantiate()' function needs 3 parameters (I think I say 4 in the video below):
-The prefab gameobject to create, its xyz position in space (a Vector3), and it's rotation
+The  'instantiate()' function needs 3 parameters (I think I say 4 in the video below): the prefab gameobject to create, its xyz position in space (a Vector3), and it's rotation

     Instantiate(gameobject, xyz position, rotation);